as5906/HypoxiaMOA-HUVEC/Figure4D_S4_S5/README.md

 ## Overview

 This directory contains peak files and scripts used to analyze the overlap between differential MOA-seq peaks and ENCODE candidate cis-regulatory elements (cCREs).
 The goal is to quantify how many MOA-seq peaks intersect known regulatory element classes and to determine the number of overlapping base pairs and peak counts for each class.
-This directory supports Figure4D (Density calculation can be found in Supplementary Table 6), FigureS4, and FigureS5.
+This directory supports Figure4D (base pair density calculation can be found in Supplementary Table 6), FigureS4, and FigureS5.

 ---